raspberrypilearning/cd-my-favourite-celebrity/en/step_6.md

 ## Adding images to our webpage

-+ How to get images, put them on trinket and use them in html
++ How to get images, put them on trinket and use them in our webpage